-- On November 7, 2007, the FDA released its Food Protection Plan (the "2007 Plan"), which describes prevention, intervention and response strategies the FDA proposes to use for improving food and animal feed safety for imported and domestically produced ingredients and products.
+• On November 7, 2007, the FDA released its Food Protection Plan (the "2007 Plan"), which describes prevention, intervention and response strategies the FDA proposes to use for improving food and animal feed safety for imported and domestically produced ingredients and products.
 The 2007 Plan also lists additional resources and authorities that, in the FDA's opinion, are needed to implement the 2007 Plan.
 Legislation will be necessary for the FDA to obtain these additional authorities.
-As of February 18, 2008, Congress has not granted these authorities to the FDA. - On September 27, 2007, the Food and Drug Administration Amendments Act of 2007 (the "2007 Act") was signed into law as a result of Congressional concern for pet food and livestock feed safety, following the discovery of adulterated imported pet food and livestock feed in March 2007.
-The 2007 Act directs the Secretary of Health and Human Services and the FDA to promulgate significant new requirements for the pet food and animal feed industries.
-The impact of the 2007 Act on the Company will not be clear until the FDA interprets the 2007 Act and issues guidance or proposes new regulations.
+As of February 23, 2009, Congress has not granted such new authorities to the FDA.